gregurco/jobeet-tutorial/docs/days/day-8.md

 + } only %}
 ```

-We can now change the link of the "Publish" link (we will use a form here, like when deleting a job, so we will have a POST request):
+We can now change URL of the "Publish" link.
+We will use a form here, like when deleting a job, so we will have a POST request:

 ```diff
 - <a class="btn btn-default navbar-btn" href="#">